 Now FDA-Approved!
 Gadavist® Imaging Bulk Package

-Gadavist® is the first and only gadolinium-based contrast agent with an FDA-approved Imaging Bulk Package presentation for multi-patient dosing with an FDA-cleared transfer spike in a room designated for radiological procedures with IV contrast.
+Gadavist® is the first and only FDA-approved gadolinium-based contrast presentation for multi-patient dosing with an FDA-cleared Transfer Spike in the MR suite.

 Since receiving FDA approval in 2011, Gadavist® has received 3 additional indications.
 Click on the Indications tab above to learn more.